etsangsplk/hashgraph-ledger/README.md

     function myContract(resolve, reject) { ... }

 Inside the contract you have access to the `ledgerState` variable and transaction arguments.
 They live in the global namespace of the VM that is executing the contract code.

+A contract execution can end in four ways:

+  - resolve() is called
+  - reject() is called
+  - the contract terminates without calling either resolve() nor reject()
+  - contract fulfillment takes too long and the consensus decides to destroy it

+The difference in behavior for each of these cases is not defined yet.
+Note that a contract should not attempt to modify the ledger after it called resolve() or reject().

 Note: At this point in time, the API to interact with the ledger state from within the contract is neither secure nor finalized and still highly experimental.
 We are providing a library of simple, general-purpose contracts in the [simple_contracts.js](https://github.com/buhrmi/stefan.co.jp/blob/master/simple_contracts.js) file.